VoxForge/Robocallblocker/README.md

 	DigitMap	        default
 	InboundCallRoute	SP2(5555551234)

-(SP2 = SP2 Service.
+(SP2 = SP2 Service (under Voice Services).
 It puts your telephone number in the SIP2 Inbound route on the OBITrunk1.
 SP2 is configured on the OBI110.
 Trunk and associated Inbound route is configured on FreePBX server).

 **2.b.
 ITSP Profile B**
 (ITSP = Internet Service Provider - i.e. FreePBX)